 Improve Crow’s Feet and Laugh Lines

 Crow’s feet are those little lines that spread out from the corners of your eyes.
 They develop over time from a combination of facial movement and a loss of collagen and elasticity in the skin.
 Laugh lines or smile lines form around the sides of your mouth and are more noticeable when you smile.
-You can use Botox around the eyes and mouth to improve crow’s feet and laugh lines.
+You can use botulinum toxin around the eyes and mouth to improve crow’s feet and laugh lines.

 Treat Forehead Creases and Frown Lines

 When you frown, you may notice those little vertical lines that appear between your eyebrows.
 They pop up when you’re concentrating or frowning and then disappear.
 Excessive frowning and facial movements can result in permanent frown lines.
 Another common issue on the face is forehead wrinkles.
-Whether it’s frown lines or creases, Botox could be the forehead wrinkle solution for you.
+Whether it’s frown lines or creases, botulinum toxin could be the forehead wrinkle solution for you.

 Soften Jawline and Chin